wso2/docs-choreo-dev/en/docs/reference/pricing.md

 Choreo is a Digital Platform as a Service that helps you develop integration solutions faster by reducing the coding effort with a low-code development platform.

-The pricing for your Choreo deployment is mainly determined based on the number of components.
+The pricing for your Choreo deployment is mainly determined based on the following:

+- **The number of components**

     You can deploy up to five free components ((i.e., any combination of component types), and pay for each additional component.

+- **Infrastructure cost**

+    The infrastructure cost consists of the charges to Choreo by the cloud platform for vCPU, RAM, storage, ingress, egress, and network.
+Choreo provides $100 worth of infrastructure free of charge to each organization.

+    If the infrastructure cost of an organization on the Free plan exceeds $100, Choreo will limit some of the services it provides to it (e.g., some components might be deactivated).

+    If the infrastructure cost of an organization on the Pay As You Go plan exceeds $100, it can pay the additional infrastructure charges to the Choreo Sales Team.

+    If the infrastructure cost of an organization on the Enterprise plan exceeds $100, it can pay the additional infrastructure charges to the Choreo Sales Team or directly to the cloud platform vendor.

 ## Plans